saib-poorna/Recipes_and_Reviews_Data_Model_Building/README.md

 We created the permutation test by getting the less tags vs the more tags data frames.
 Then we set up the data to feed into our model, calculated the r^2 for the two different groups, and finally appended the absolute difference between r^2 for less and more tags to our test stats list.

 After completing the permutation test our p-value was 0.007.
-Since this value is less than the threshold p-value of 0.05, we reject the null hypothesis that our model performs differently between recipes with more tags and less tags
+Since this value is less than the threshold p-value of 0.05, we reject the null hypothesis that our model performs eqaully well between recipes with less tags and more tags.